US lawmakers concerned about negative impact Instagram has on teens’ mental health

 According to a Wall Street Journal report, researchers found that 32% of teen girls who felt bad about their bodies said Instagram made them feel worse.
 This data was posted to Facebook’s internal message boards.

+Psychologists are concerned about the lasting damage that may come from using social media at a young age.
+“We, more than anything else, have to help educate our teens about the way these platforms are designed,” said Dr. Wendy Dickinson.
+“They’re designed to be addictive.
+Every time something refreshes, or you get another like, you get a hit of dopamine, which causes you to come back.”

-Other lawmakers like Sen. Marsha Blackburn (R-Tenn.) says she will take additional steps to look into Facebook’s knowledge of negative effects, saying in a statement that Facebook “covered up clear evidence of significant harm.”
+Other lawmakers, like Sen. Marsha Blackburn (R-Tenn.), have said they will take additional steps to look into Facebook’s knowledge of negative effects.
+In a statement, Blackburn said that Facebook “covered up clear evidence of significant harm.”
+Blackburn also said they are in touch with a Facebook whistleblower and will use every resource available to investigate the tech giant.

 “It’s clear that there’s far more to this than what’s been reported so far and if Facebook won’t be a good partner to get the full picture, we have an obligation to use the full power of the United States Congress to get it ourselves,” Trahan said.